yingljin/DynamicPred/MeetingNotes.md

 1. Actually, for each interval, use the observation immediately before the start of the interval as a time-fixed observation.
 All predictions will be made based on this single observation.
 This is a function-on-scalar regression

+# 24/1/18
+1. Send Andrew the NHANES document, with summary statistics and histograms of score distribution
+- The score for PC3 is very skewed (negatively) on binned data.
+It may have drawn variation from the night time.
+- Also, report variantion explained by each PC
+- Ask Suni about the conclusion linking eigenvalues and smoothing parameters.